l-omar-chehab/l-omar-chehab.github.io/index.md

 Former intern @FacebookAI.
 -->

 Hi there - I am Omar, a __Ph.D. student__ in the <a href="https://team.inria.fr/parietal/" target="_blank">Parietal team</a> at <a href="https://en.wikipedia.org/wiki/French_Institute_for_Research_in_Computer_Science_and_Automation" target="_blank">Inria</a>, Université Paris-Saclay,  supervised by <a href="http://alexandre.gramfort.net" target="_blank">Alexandre Gramfort</a> and <a href="https://www.cs.helsinki.fi/u/ahyvarin/" target="_blank">Aapo Hyvärinen</a>.
 I currently work on self-supervised learning from brain data.

+<!--
 More generally, I am interested in the inferential and dynamics-with-control viewpoints on learning and computation in the brain, and what they suggest about how the brain encodes and processes (visual, auditory, linguistic) stimuli.
-We use neuroimaging data as a proxy for the neural code, investigating its structure <!--grammar--> in a top-down approach, using unsupervised representation learning, or conversely emulating it using mechanistic biophysical models in a bottom-up approach.
+We use neuroimaging data as a proxy for the neural code, investigating its structure (grammar) in a top-down approach, using unsupervised representation learning, or conversely emulating it using mechanistic biophysical models in a bottom-up approach.

-I am also interested in optimization (sparse, structured, accelerated, robust) and crossing different formalisms (ex: dynamical systems, optimization, information theory) within Machine Learning. <!--I am also interested in causal inference-->
+I am also interested in optimization (sparse, structured, accelerated, robust) and crossing different formalisms (ex: dynamical systems, optimization, information theory) within Machine Learning.

-<!--
 I furthermore believe the Machine Learning community has much to gain from leveraging a more precise understanding of neuroscience topics, such as synaptic intelligence, stochastic dynamics, neural code, memory, and the different strata of analyses (from cellular to network to whole-brain), to cite a few.
--->

 I've previously interned at Facebook AI Research, ENS Paris, U of Toronto with <a href="http://probability.ca/jeff/" target="_blank">Jeff Rosenthal</a>, Inria Parietal and AXA France.
 I completed my graduate studies @ ENS Paris-Saclay and Institut Polytechnique de Paris (ENSTA) in Applied Mathematics, Machine Learning and Engineering.
+-->

 My work is funded by European (ERC) and French (ANR) grants "Signal And Learning Applied To Brain Data" and "Bridging Artificial Intelligence and Neuroscience".
 I am also affiliated to <a href="http://joliot.cea.fr/drf/joliot/en/Pages/research_entities/NeuroSpin/unicog.aspx" target="_blank">NeuroSpin</a>.